-Material deviations in a Formal Solicitation may not be waived by the Assistant Director of Purchasing & Contracts in order to make an award.
+Material deviations in a Formal Solicitation may not be waived by the Purchasing Director in order to make an award.
 Material deviations are those that go to the substance of the requirements.
 This deviation affects the price, quality, characteristics of the item or delivery of the materials or services offered and is detrimental to the rights of other Suppliers that have submitted a Response.
 Illustrative examples include: